sara-nl/ACES-Training/03-processing-tokens.md

 print(classifiers)
 ```

-Now we can calculate the result, with number of folds
+Now we can calculate the result
 ```py
 from SetUpGrid import RunInstance
 (dataName, featureExtractorproductName, netName, shuffle, featureExtractor, AucAndCi) = RunInstance(